-Occasionally, it may be necessary to take scans while the tracer is being injected in which case you will be asked to lie or sit in front of the gamma camera.
-These scans take about 10 minutes.
 We will ask you to take off your shoes and remove jewellery and metal items from your pockets.
-There is no need to take off your clothes for the scan, but if any of your clothing has metal studs or buttons, you may be asked to remove it.
-When you return to have your scans taken three hours later, we will ask you to lie or sit in front of the gamma camera.
-The scan will take about 30-45 minutes.
+There is no need to take off your clothes for the scan but if any of your clothing has metal studs or buttons, we may ask you to remove it.